Graduate Certificate of Palliative Care Nursing

 Nomenclature of Award

-- Be currently registered as a Registered Nurse (Division 1) with the Australian Health Professionals Regulation Agency
+Current registration as a Registered Nurse (Division 1) with the Australian Health Practitioner Regulation Agency (AHPRA)

-- Have a minimum of 12 months nursing experience at the course commencement date.
+Minimum of 12 months nursing experience at the time of course commencement

-Applicants are NOT required to be working in a specialised palliative care unit to undertake this study.
+Applicants are not required to be working in a specialised palliative care unit

 Cost

 The two courses delivered by SVHS are fee-free for St Vincent’s Hospital Sydney students.
-These two courses attract fees for staff external to SVHS at the rate of commonwealth supported places for eligible staff.
+These courses attract fees for staff external to St Vincent’s Hospital Sydney at the rate of Commonwealth Supported Places (CSP) for eligible students.

-The application process for this will be through enrolment in UNDA for the Graduate Certificate in Palliative Care Nursing.
+The application process for this program is through enrolment with the University of Notre Dame Australia for the Graduate Certificate in Palliative Care Nursing.

-Fees do apply for two university offered courses at the rate of commonwealth supported places for eligible students.
-Students may also be eligible for FEE-HELP, a student loan initiative from the Australian Government www.studyassist.gov.au/help-loans/fee-help
+Fees apply for the two university-offered courses at CSP rates for eligible students.
+Students may also be eligible for FEE-HELP, a student loan initiative from the Australian Government: www.studyassist.gov.au/help-loans/fee-help

 Scholarships